supreeti/Math-magician-App/README.md

 # 📖 MATH MAGICIANS WEBSITE <a name="about-project"></a>

 **Math magicians website** is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations, read a random math-related quote.
+It is a Single Page App (SPA) that allows users to do calculations, read a random quote.

 ## 🛠 Built With <a name="built-with"></a>
+- React-Render
 ### Tech Stack <a name="tech-stack"></a>